 The location of your architecture internship will very likely determine the type of work you will be doing.
-Interns in modern, developed countries in Europe might be working in a large private architecture firm whereas interns in more rural developing countries may be designing basic infrastructure literally from the ground up.
+While interns in Europe might be working in a large private architecture firm, interns in more rural places may be designing basic infrastructure literally from the ground up.
 If you aren’t sure where to go for your architecture internship, travel to these popular destinations around the world for a great international work experience!

 - China: Since the construction of the Beijing National Stadium, or “Bird’s Nest”, during the 2008 Olympics, architecture has become a booming field in China.
-In a country that is still rapidly developing and taking the modern world by storm, countless building projects are underway.
 Architects and designers from around the world meet in China to collaborate, share ideas, and jump aboard the next hot design project.
 In fact, many Chinese architecture firms are specifically keeping an eye out for foreign talent to bring in a new and unique perspective to their design concepts.
 Finding an architecture internship in China is a fantastic way to immerse yourself in a creative design atmosphere, learn from seasoned architects, and set yourself apart from others.